poems4u/poems4u/content/poems/For Jesus, On His Birthday.md

 I was 6 years in the desert <br>
-Self-exiled, by my own power <br>
+Self-exiled, by my own power. <br>
 All gold once found then became dirt <br>
-Heart-housed demons them they showered <br>
+Heart-housed demons them they showered. <br>

 There, whencefrom buried to my neck <br>
 Came forth my savior with eyes kind <br>